averkij/lingtrain-docs/docs/faq.en.md

 ### "File too large" error {#file-too-large}

-Your file exceeds the maximum upload size (4 MB by default).
+Your file exceeds the maximum upload size (10 MB by default).
 Reduce the file size by splitting it into smaller parts or removing unnecessary content.

 ### "File already exists" error {#file-exists}

-A file with the same name has already been uploaded for this language.
-Either rename your file or delete the existing one first.
+A file with the same stored name has already been uploaded for this language.
+FB2 names are checked after changing the suffix to `.txt`, so `book.fb2` conflicts with an existing `book.txt`.
+Rename the file or delete the existing document first.

 ### "Concurrent task limit reached" {#concurrent-limit}